 In July 2003, Gulfport was notified by a subsidiary of Shell Western Exploration and Production, Inc. ("Shell") that the Shell pipeline that transported the oil from the production facility at West Cote Blanche Bay to the purchaser was being deactivated.
-Currently, the Company is using a barge to transport the oil production to the purchaser and is in the process of researching other more permanent options.
+Currently, the Company is using a barge to transport the oil production to the purchaser.
+During the fourth quarter of 2003, Gulfport will install a 23,000 barrel oil storage barge.

 Gulfport has received regulatory approval to drill seven new wells at West Cote Blanche Bay and anticipates commencing drilling activity during the fourth quarter of 2003.
-These wells will have total depths ranging from 2,500' to 6300'.
-The Company also plans on performing at least four recompletions and six workovers during the third quarter of 2003 at West Cote Blanche Bay.
+These wells will have total depths ranging from 2,500' to 6,300'.
+The Company also plans on performing several recompletions and workovers during the fourth quarter of 2003 or the first quarter of 2004 at West Cote Blanche Bay.
 Gulfport has recently received regulatory approval to convert an existing inactive well to a salt-water disposal well and plans to commence the work before the end of 2003.
+In November 2003, Gulfport installed a vapor recovery unit, which reduces emissions from the production facility and provided a slight increase in gas production.